Skip to main content

 Tabling of Documents

-Pursuant to Standing Order 32(2), Ms. Anand (President of the Treasury Board) laid upon the table, — Departmental Results Reports for the period ended March 31, 2023, as follows:
+Pursuant to Standing Order 32(2), Ms. Anand (President of the Treasury Board) laid before the House, — Departmental Results Reports for the period ended March 31, 2023, as follows:

 — Administrative Tribunals Support Service of Canada. — Sessional Paper No. 8563-441-181;